SACGF/variantgrid_admin_docs/classification/classification_report.md

 # Classification Report

-## Running the report

-To generate the report from a classification, open the classification and scroll to the bottom.
-You will see a button called "Report".
-Click on it and you will then be able to copy & paste the report contents into a document.

 ## Configuring the report

 The report can only be configured by admin users.
 Each "organisation" within variantgrid uses its own report.
 To edit it go to the admin view, Organisations, (your organisation), and then edit the Classification report template.